Vincent Lecavalier: Tampa Bay Lightning (1998–2013)

-During the 2007–08 NHL season, Lecavalier recorded 8 straight multipoint games, being the first to do so since Jaromír Jágr in 1996.
-The scoring streak put him first in the NHL scoring race, until he was surpassed by Ottawa Senators' captain, Daniel Alfredsson, who scored 7 points in the final game before the All-Star break.
+During the 2007–08 season, Lecavalier recorded eight straight multipoint games, being the first to do so since Jaromír Jágr in 1996.
+The scoring streak put him first in the NHL scoring race, until he was surpassed by Ottawa Senators' captain, Daniel Alfredsson, who scored seven points in the final game before the All-Star break.
 He was named captain of the Eastern Conference at the 2008 NHL All Star Game.
-At the end of the season he was named the winner of both the King Clancy Memorial Trophy and the NHL Foundation Player Award for his tremendous charity work in the community.
+On April 3, 2008, Lecavalier suffered a dislocated shoulder in a 4–1 loss to the Washington Capitals as a result of a fall from a check from Capitals forward Matt Cooke, resulting in Lecavalier missing the final game of the season against the Atlanta Thrashers, where the team would lose 4–1 and undergoing surgery.
+He finished the season with 40 goals and 52 assists for 92 points in the first 81 games while the Lightning finished last in the NHL overall.
+At the awards show, Lecavalier was named the winner of both the King Clancy Memorial Trophy and the NHL Foundation Player Award for his tremendous charity work in the community.

-In the 2007–08 offseason, Lecavalier underwent shoulder surgery to repair a fracture from taking a hit against Matt Cooke of the Washington Capitals.
-He underwent another surgery on his left wrist later in the summer.

 On July 12, 2008, Lecavalier agreed to an eleven-year, $85 million contract extension with the Lightning.
 His new contract began after the 2008–09 season, and ran through the 2019–20 season.
 He was renamed captain of the Tampa Bay Lightning on September 18, 2008.
 In mid-January 2009, rumours were swirling around a possible trade which would send Lecavalier to the Montreal Canadiens, his hometown, but Brian Lawton later stated that Lecavalier would rather stay in Tampa Bay for the rest of his career.
 Lecavalier confirmed in his own words his preference of playing in Tampa Bay over his native Montreal.
-On January 24, at the NHL's superskills competition, Lecavalier received a standing ovation from the Montreal crowd that lasted for 30 seconds when he was being introduced.

-Lecavalier underwent season-ending wrist surgery on April 3, 2009.
+On January 24, at the NHL's superskills competition, Lecavalier received the loudest ovation from the Montreal crowd when he was being introduced.
+After playing the first 77 games of the season and recording 29 goals and 38 assists for 67 points, Lecavalier underwent season-ending wrist surgery on April 3, 2009, causing him to miss the final five games of the season.

-On January 21, 2013, Lecavalier played in his 1000th NHL game, becoming the 280th NHL player to reach that milestone.
-His 1,000 games were all with the Tampa Bay Lightning.
-The team honoured him on January 25, their next home game, with several gifts including an engraved silver stick.